MarkAPL comes with two different sets of style sheets:

 Now you can check the impact of your print style sheet, and you can also take advantage of the browser's development tools.

 Some HTML tags get class names or IDs assigned.
+Others can be addressed via the CSS child selector.

-There are also some CSS classes available that can be used for common tasks by simply assigning them as special attributes in your markdown.
+There are also some CSS classes available that can be used for common tasks by simply assigning them as special attributes in your Markdown.

 ID names |